conda-forge/curl-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `curl, libcurl, libcurl-static` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `curl, libcurl, libcurl-securetransport-static, libcurl-static` can be installed with `conda`:

 ```
-conda install curl libcurl libcurl-static
+conda install curl libcurl libcurl-securetransport-static libcurl-static
 ```

 or with `mamba`:

 ```
-mamba install curl libcurl libcurl-static
+mamba install curl libcurl libcurl-securetransport-static libcurl-static
 ```

 It is possible to list all of the versions of `curl` available on your platform with `conda`: